valasek/timesheet/server/documentation/documentation.md

 # Upgrade

 Follow these steps to upgrade:
-* Export your data as described in Backup & Restore
+* Export your data as described in Backup & Restore chapter
 * Replace `timesheet` folder with a new version
-* Import saved data as described in Backup & Restore
+* Import saved data as described in Backup & Restore chapter

 # License